project-gemmi/gemmi/docs/mol.rst

 All the files can be compressed with gzip (with extension .gz).
 In Python, the reading function expects that a file can be gzipped.
-In C++, separate functions are used for reading possibly-gzipped files, and you must link the zlib library if you use them.
+In C++, separate functions are used for reading possibly-gzipped files (to allow for a smaller program size if this feature is not needed).
+Uncompressing is performed using the zlib or zlib-ng library, depending on which one gemmi was built with.

 To read a coordinate file without knowing the format of the file, call read_structure*() with format: